 "In 1999, an event occurred that was to change the course of my life.
 I was introduced to a freshwater turtle - Elusor macrurus - by the Masters student Samantha Flakus.
 Little did I realise that almost 20 years later, I would be following in her footsteps and undertaking a Masters myself.
 Since 2001, as part of a small rural community group in SE Queensland - Tiaro & District Landcare Group - we have operated the Mary River turtle conservation program.
 During this entire period, I have had the privilege of working with the community in leading the conservation and management of one of Australia's most threatened freshwater turtles.
 As a result, I have gained practical experience, and an understanding of freshwater turtle conservation, ecology, and community engagement.
 During this period, multiple postgraduate students have utilised my assistance with their field work.
 In 2010, I was awarded a Winston Churchill Fellowship to study community turtle conservation projects in Malaysia, Sri Lanka, and Brazil.
 It was inspiring to meet and learn from turtle conservationists and researchers from around the world.
 Since 2009, I have given oral presentations at three international symposiums, on six occasions.
 In 2014, I was convinced to immerse myself in research, and become a Research Masters student in Dr Hamish Campbell’s MLE-Lab."

-Marilyn's research focuses on assessing the effectiveness of a community-driven of turtle conservation program.
-This has entailed establishing a standardised methodology, and protocols that are effective in capturing an assemblage of Elusor macrurus (Mary River turtle) within a riverine environment (Mary River, Qld, Australia).
+Marilyn's research was focused on assessing the effectiveness of a community-driven of turtle conservation program.
+This has entailed establishing a standardised methodology and protocols that are effective in capturing an assemblage of Elusor macrurus (Mary River turtle) within a riverine environment (Mary River, Qld, Australia).
 The population estimated in her research will be a baseline against which comparative studies can detect any population trends.

-- Schmidt, D., Espinoza, T., Connell, M.J., Hughes, J. (in press).
+Schmidt, D., Espinoza, T., Connell, M.J., Hughes, J. (2017).
 Conservation genetics of the Mary River turtle (Elusor macrurus) in natural and captive populations.
 Aquatic Conservation: Marine & Freshwater Ecosystems 2017: 1-9.